30% off your first 3 months with code FOUNDING. See pricing

 These aren't advertising questions.
 They're business questions.
 The data happens to live inside an advertising tool.

 A B2B software company might discover that their target audience doesn't search for the product category at all, but does search for the problem it solves.
-That changes positioning everywhere, not just in ads.
+That changes positioning everywhere.

 A local services business might find that a specific long-tail phrase has consistent monthly volume with almost no competition.
 That's a content opportunity, a landing page worth building, or simply a signal about what to say on the homepage.